HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 algorithm is identical to the one used for ``DCP/2-generated matrices`` with the one distinction that the subgraphs in the latter are exact, not approximate.

+Any ``analysis_file`` entity with a ``file_core.file_source`` value other than ``DCP/2 Analysis`` or ``DCP/1 Matrix Service`` (see `file_core`_ schema) will be considered a CGM, regardless of their ``file_core.content_description``.
+Contributors often supply auxiliary files that, while not stricty being matrices, are still helpful in — or even required for — a proper interpretation of the actual matrix files.
+Disregarding ``file_core.content_description`` ensures that the Data Browser includes such files in the CGM section of the project details page.

+|nn| The term *contributor-generated matrix* is nevertheless overly specific.
+A more representative term would be *contributor-generated analysis file*.
+However, users of the Data Browser reportedly look for "matrices" and may get confused when they don't find that word.
+We'll defer a remedy of this conflation to a future version of this specification. |ne|

+|nn| Prior versions of this specification neglected to mention that Azul used
+a heuristic to identify matrices: to be considered a matrix, an ``analysis_file`` entity's ``file_core.content_description.ontology_label`` property (or ``.text`` if the former was absent) had to contain the string ``matrix``.
+Of the files matching that condition, only those with a ``file_core.file_source`` value other than ``DCP/2 Analysis`` or ``DCP/1 Matrix Service`` was deemed to be contributor-generated matrix. |ne|

 Additionally, the CGM analysis files are listed on the Files tab of the Data Browser.